ESG Information

 Good Governance Code: The Gender Equity and Social Inclusion Policy is defined (Section 11.5 Gender Equity and Social Inclusion Policy) and it indicates that "it is committed to promoting and developing a culture of gender equity and empowerment of women in its stakeholders in order to positively impact the social and environmental settings where we are present.

-8 Gender diversity (measure) Management and Sustainability Report - 5.2 Our People
+8 Gender diversity (measure) Management and Sustainability Report - 7 Human talent management

-9 Gender diversity in leadership positions (measure) Management and Sustainability Report - 5.2 Our People
+9 Gender diversity in leadership positions (measure) Management and Sustainability Report - 7 Human talent management

 10 Gender Salary Gap (Policy)

-Management and Sustainability Report - 5.2 Our People-Wage Compensation; 2.4 Human Rights in the Organization.
+Management and Sustainability Report - 7 Human talent management

 In our Integrated Management System we have the Manual of Duties, Competencies and General Requirements, which defines the policies for Salary remuneration in accordance with the provisions of this manual, respecting gender equality, prioritizing the years work experience and requirements for the position.